 Once the jam has come to an end, submissions will be rated by the host and the winner will be “tagged” as the next TAG host.
 A neat idea for sure, and one that’ll hopefully also get each host some exposure, putting them – and their games – out there for the world to see.
 Doesn’t matter if you’re a well-established developer or just getting started.
 Just be sure to submit your game by Monday, September 9th at 12:00 pm GMT, use at least one of the three themes, and please don’t ‘clone’ someone else’s work.
 Be creative and use your imagination instead!
 It’s what game jams are about after all (or should be, at least).

 TAG #2 will begin this Friday (September 6th) at 00:00 am GMT, so you have less than 24 hours to cancel those weekend plans and get ready to jam!
 Themes this time around are scrimping, concludent and defenestration.
-If you, like me, have no idea what on Earth those words mean, Udell Games have listed definitions on their TAG page.
+If you, like me, have no idea what on Earth those words mean, Udell Games has listed definitions on their TAG page.
 Creations from TAG #1 can be found here and hey, remember to read the rules.
 Happy jamming!